 Auto Air Vent - Install the factory supplied auto air vent directly above the outlet fitting on the top of the unit; see Figures 10-1 through 10-3 illustrating the correct location.
-Failure to install the auto air vent as illustrated may result in occasional malfunctioning of the incorporated LWCO.
+Open the auto air vent's vent-cap to promote the removal of air during commissioning of the boiler and to avoid malfunctioning of the LWCO.
+Once the air is removed from the system, close the vent-cap to prevent water from leaking onto the boiler.